MayankTahil/nitro-ide/Readme.md

 # Accessing your Sandbox

-With this environment, you will have potentially two interfaces to work with.
+With this environment, you will have potentially two GUI interfaces to work with.

 1. **[Cloud9 IDE](https://github.com/kdelfour/cloud9-docker)**
     * This will be the main text editor and coding environment with Nitro SDKs already pre-installed.